davidfung/django-requestlog/README.md

 django-requestlog
 =================

-A Django middleware to log incoming request.
+A Django middleware to log incoming request to a database.
+The logs are available in the Django admin site.

 Installation
 ------------

-# In settings.py
+In settings.py

     INSTALLED_APPS = (
+        ...
         'requestlog',
     )